Can Technology Help Refugees Find New Homes?

 The Refugees’ Say algorithm is designed to measure that thus-far immeasurable (or unmeasured) whole.

 Before placement, refugees spend days in meetings with State Department officials and attending cultural orientations, getting briefed on their placement options—but rarely their opinions.
-Teytelbaum proposes surveying refugees in the camps, allowing them to tell placement agencies exactly where they’d prefer to build a life.
+Teytelboym proposes surveying refugees in the camps, allowing them to tell placement agencies exactly where they’d prefer to build a life.
 Then they’ll build an algorithm around it.

 “Some things are kind of hard to observe.
-That’s exactly where precise preference comes in,” said Teytelbaum.
+That’s exactly where precise preference comes in,” said Teytelboym.
 “It’s the ultimate arbiter of what good welfare is: to what extent people’s own individual, idiosyncratic, perhaps strange or unusual preferences are taken into account.”

 And it’s not just about preference: Every family’s needs are multidimensional.
 One member of a family might have specific medical needs, or speak a rare language, and another might have unusual or important skills.
 Their ultimate destination should be a place that can support all or most of those realities.
 Those idiosyncrasies are mirrored at the city level.
 A host city like Burlington might have better hospitals than those in Kitchener, or more Afghani restaurants.
-In the algorithm Teytelbaum is building, those location metrics are weighed, too.
+In the algorithm Teytelboym is building, those location metrics are weighed, too.

 Asking host cities for their “preferences” could have some less desirable effects: It might conceivably make racial profiling easier, opening the door for cities to enforce their own local-level versions of President Trump’s “Muslim ban.”
-But Teytelbaum and Mitchell say that while the U.S. administration has slowed accepting refugees at the federal level, local agencies are far less reticent.
+But Teytelboym and Mitchell say that while the administration has slowed the flow of refugees at the federal level, local agencies are far less reticent.

-“By and large we find the opposite,” said Teytelbaum.
+“By and large we find the opposite,” said Teytelboym.
 “These communities want to take a lot more refugees than the State Department is willing to move.”

 That’s what Mitchell says, too.
 “Our experience at HAIS is that the communities where we resettle refugees are really welcoming,” he said.
 “Even if there’s controversy because of the Trump administration, Americans on the whole tend to be open.”

-Note: CORRECTION: An earlier version of this post misspelled Alex Teytelboym’s name.